zBlock-1/RLN-audit-report/README.md

 **Rate Limiting Nullifier**

-RLN (Rate-Limiting Nullifier) is a zk-gadget/protocol that enables spam prevention mechanism for anonymous environments.
+RLN (Rate-Limiting Nullifier) is a zk-library/protocol that enables spam prevention mechanism in permissionless environments while maintaining user anonymity.

-Users register an identityCommitment, which is stored in a Merkle tree, along with a stake.
-When interacting with the protocol, the user generate a zero knowledge proof that ensures their identity commitment is part of the membership Merkle tree and they have not exceeded their rate limit.
-It leverages Shamir secret sharing for that.
-If they exceed their rate limit, their secret is revealed and their stake can be slashed.
+Users register an `identityCommitment` which is stored in a Merkle tree, along with a stake.
+When interacting with the protocol, the user generates a zero-knowledge proof that (a) their identity commitment is part of the membership Merkle tree and (b) they have not exceeded a preset rate limit of messages.
+Each message is effectively an `x` point, and sending it reveals the correponding `y` that is the evaluation of a Shamir-secret-sharded polynomial.
+They key ingredient that RLN provides is that `m+1` points are needed to reconstructed the polynomial, where `m` is the rate limit.
+Hence, anyone can reconstruct a user's secret and withdraw (slash) their stake if they exceed the limit by just 1 message.

-The circuits of [RLN](https://github.com/Rate-Limiting-Nullifier/circom-rln/tree/37073131b9c5910228ad6bdf0fc50080e507166a) were reviewed over 15 days.
-The code review was performed between 31st May and 14th June, 2023.
-The repository was not under active development during the review, but the review was limited to the latest commit at the start of the review.
-This was commit [37073131b9](https://github.com/Rate-Limiting-Nullifier/circom-rln/tree/37073131b9c5910228ad6bdf0fc50080e507166a) for the circom-rln repo.
+The circuits of [RLN](https://github.com/Rate-Limiting-Nullifier/circom-rln/tree/37073131b9c5910228ad6bdf0fc50080e507166a) were reviewed between 31st May and 14th June, 2023.
+The repository was not under active development during the review and the review was limited to commit [37073131b9](https://github.com/Rate-Limiting-Nullifier/circom-rln/tree/37073131b9c5910228ad6bdf0fc50080e507166a).

-In addition, the contracts of the rln-contracts repo, commit [dfcdb2beff](https://github.com/Rate-Limiting-Nullifier/rln-contracts/tree/dfcdb2beff91583d02636570242cfdd8469b61c1), were provided as a reference implementation on how the circuits would be integrated.
-Although these contracts were considered out of scope, we have also included some related findings in this report.
+In addition, the contracts of the rln-contracts repo, commit [dfcdb2beff](https://github.com/Rate-Limiting-Nullifier/rln-contracts/tree/dfcdb2beff91583d02636570242cfdd8469b61c1), were provided as a reference implementation on how the circuits would be integrated (by a dApp for example).
+Although these contracts were out of scope, we have also included some related findings in this report.

 ## Scope

 The scope of the review consisted of the following circuits at the specific commit:

-- rln.circom
+- `rln.circom`
-- utils.circom
+- `utils.circom`
-- withdraw.circom
+- `withdraw.circom`

 After the findings were presented to the RLN team, fixes were made and included in several PRs.

-This review is a code review to identify potential vulnerabilities in the code.
+This code review is for identifying potential vulnerabilities in the code.
 The reviewers did not investigate security practices or operational security and assumed that privileged accounts could be trusted.
 The reviewers did not evaluate the security of the code relative to a standard or specification.
 The review may not have identified all potential attack vectors or areas of vulnerability.

 yAcademy and the auditors make no warranties regarding the security of the code and do not warrant that the code is free from defects. yAcademy and the auditors do not represent nor imply to third parties that the code has been audited nor that the code is free from defects.
 By deploying or using the code, RLN and users of the contracts agree to use the code at their own risk.